felixbur/nkululeko/README.md

 Basically, you specify your experiment in an "ini" file (e.g. *experiment.ini*) and then call one of the Nkululeko interfaces to run the experiment like this:
   * ```python -m nkululeko.nkululeko --config experiment.ini```

-Here is an overview on the interfaces:
+Here is an overview of the interfaces:
 * **nkululeko.nkululeko**: doing experiments
 * **nkululeko.demo**: demo the current best model on commandline
 * **nkululeko.test**: predict a series of files with the current best model